 - George-Foreman-style grills

 What is my room like?

-With safety concerns in mind, we installed card readers at the entrances to all our halls so only residents of each building can access the doors.
-In addition, all of the halls have an escort policy.
-All guests need to be escorted by a resident at all times.
+The College has installed card readers at the entrances to all Residence halls so only residents of each building can gain access.
+In addition, all guests must be escorted by a resident of the building at all times.
 Members of the housing staff are on duty for students to contact should the need arise.
-East Campus Suites as well as Hilley, Waters, and Wenger Halls contain cameras that are monitored at the Police Department.
-Barton College contracts the Wilson Police Department for our campus safety needs, and the Wilson Police Department has set up a District Office on Barton College’s Campus.
-Twenty-four hours a day, seven days a week, there are Wilson Police Officers on campus.
+All residence halls contain cameras that are monitored by the Wilson Police Department – Barton College District.
+Barton College contracts with the Wilson Police Department for our campus safety needs, and the Wilson Police Department has set up a district office on Barton College’s campus.
+Wilson Police Department officers are available on-campus twenty-four hours a day, seven days a week.